 Purchasers of shares of our common stock offered by this prospectus supplement and the accompanying prospectus will experience an immediate dilution in the net tangible book value of their common stock from the public offering price of the shares of common stock.
 The net tangible book value of our common stock as of December 29, 2013 was approximately \$69.0 million, or \$2.91 per share of common stock.
-Net tangible book value per share of our common stock is equal to our net tangible assets (stockholders' equity less goodwill) divided by the number of shares of our common stock issued and outstanding as of December 29, 2013.
+Net tangible book value per share of our common stock is equal to our net tangible assets (stockholders' equity less goodwill and intangible assets) divided by the number of shares of our common stock issued and outstanding as of December 29, 2013.

 Dilution per share represents the difference between the public offering price per share of our common stock in this offering and the adjusted net tangible book value per share of our common stock after giving effect to this offering.
-After reflecting the sale in this offering of 10,000,000 shares of our common stock offered by us at an offering price of \$6.20 per share, less underwriting discounts and commissions and estimated offering expenses, our adjusted net tangible book value per share of our common stock as of December 29, 2013 would have been approximately \$127.4 million or \$3.78 per share.
-The change represents an immediate increase in net tangible book value per share of our common stock of \$0.87 per share to existing stockholders and an immediate dilution of \$2.42 per share to new investors purchasing the shares of our common stock in this offering.
+After reflecting the sale in this offering of shares of our common stock offered by us at an offering price of \$ per share, less underwriting discounts and commissions and estimated offering expenses, our adjusted net tangible book value per share of our common stock as of December 29, 2013 would have been approximately \$ or \$ per share.
+The change represents an immediate increase in net tangible book value per share of our common stock of \$ per share to existing stockholders and an immediate dilution of \$ per share to new investors purchasing the shares of our common stock in this offering.
 The following table illustrates this per share dilution: